 Trade roles with QBuild

-As a tradesperson with QBuild, you just don’t have a job – you have an opportunity to be part of a department that’s committed to helping people all over Queensland.
+As a tradesperson with QBuild, you just don’t have a job – you have an opportunity to be part of a team that’s committed to helping people all over Queensland.
 QBuild tradespeople are among the first responders in supporting local communities in a disaster and cover a range of works from maintenance services to large-scale capital projects.

 There are a variety of trades to choose from: